dsahm/secureandroid/README.md

 This is version 1.0.

 For usage information and tutorial visit http://dsahm.github.io/secureandroid.
+For an in-depth explanation of the cryptographic mechanisms used in SecureAndroid, download the BA Sahm pdf file.
+This is the thesis behind the project.

 Copyright (c) 2015 Daniel Sahm

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal